OCR-D/ocrd-website/site/en/models.md

 the name of the processor as the first argument and either the name or URL of a resource as a second argument.

-Likewise, model distribution is not currently centralised within OCR-D though we are working towards a central model repository.
+Although model distribution is not currently centralised within OCR-D, we are working towards a central model repository.

 For example, to install the `LatinHist.pyrnn.gz` resource for `ocrd-cis-ocropy-recognize`: